SEO tools in comparison, the big overview. Find the SEO software that suits you best from our top SEO tools.

 If the website is offered in multiple languages, the different language versions should be identified by a hreflang attribute.
 This ensures that the respective language version references the correct URL.
-The search engine thus receives the information which language version it must deliver to the user in the search result.
+The search engine thus receives the information on which language version it must deliver to the user in the search result.

-When using the Hreflang attribute, it is important to have correct target URLs that are referenced, as well as correct country and language information.
+When using the Hreflang attribute, it is important to have correct target URLs that are referenced, as well as the correct country and language information.

 The page architecture of a domain should follow a clear structure so that both users and Google find exactly what they are looking for.
 For the website visitor, this leads to better user behavior, and for Google to a higher relevance in the search results.

-A regular review of the page architecture as well as the URL structure is mandatory for every page operator – an SEO tool can support the evaluation.
+A regular review of the page architecture, as well as the URL structure, is mandatory for every page operator – an SEO tool can support the evaluation.

 Single page analysis

-With the single page analysis you can individually check and optimize each URL of your domain for all SEO-relevant issues.
+With the single-page analysis, you can individually check and optimize each URL of your domain for all SEO-relevant issues.
 Among other things, the single page analysis provides information about: